lgm1007/lgm1007.github.io/_pages/about.md

 ### **Introduce**

-##### I am Gyu-myeong Lee, and my goal is to be a Full-Stack Developer of Web Application.<br/> I studied at Information & Communication Engineering Major of Incheon National Univ.
+##### I am Gyu-myeong Lee, and my goal is to be a Back-end Developer of Web & Hybrid Application.<br/> I studied at Information & Communication Engineering Major of Incheon National Univ.

  <br/>